West Bromwich (UK Parliament constituency): Boundaries

+The revived seat comprises the majority of the abolished West Bromwich East seat, together with the Oldbury and Tividale wards from West Bromwich West and the Rowley ward from Halesowen and Rowley Regis (both also abolished).

 History

 The constituency was created by the Redistribution of Seats Act 1885 for the 1885 general election.
 It was abolished for the February 1974 general election, when it was divided into West Bromwich East and West Bromwich West.
 Most of the original West Bromwich constituency formed the new West Bromwich East constituency, while the new West Bromwich West constituency consisted largely of Tipton and Wednesbury - both of which had been added to an expanded West Bromwich borough in 1966.
 In 1974, just after the February general election, the borough of West Bromwich ceased to exist when it merged with the short-lived County Borough of Warley (which was centred on Oldbury, Smethwick and Rowley Regis) to form Sandwell.